KxSystems/docs/docs/learn/startingkdb/tick.md

 If the run scripts are unsuitable for your system, then you can call each process manually.
 In each case, open up a new terminal window, change to the `QHOME` directory and enter the appropriate command.
 The tickerplant should be started first.

-Kdb+tick uses paths relative to the local directory.
+kdb+tick uses paths relative to the local directory.
 To run correctly, you should change directory such that `tick.q` is in the local directory.
 For example on macOS, for each of the following commands, open a new terminal, change directory to `~/q/start/tick`, then:

 ```bash
 ~/q/start/tick$ ~/q/m32/q tick.q -p 5010